temiadedotun/Employee_Analysis_With_SQL/README.md

 ```

 # What I learned
 Working on this project, I got to really improve my SQL reasoning and skills.
 I learned about casting data types and joining tables by listing them in FROM.
-Also, using CTEs and Subqueries made it possible for me to really dig deeper into into insights.
+Also, using CTEs and Subqueries made it possible for me to really dig deeper into insights.
 I also got to level up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.
 # Conclusions
 ### Insights
 From the analysis, these were the insights: